Care and Support – What’s The Difference?

-By differentiating between care and support, we acknowledge the difference between an individual who just lives with their disability and someone who grows, thrives, and actively participates in the improvement of their life.
+When we understand the difference between care and support, we acknowledge the difference between an individual who just lives with their disability and someone who grows, thrives, and actively participates in the improvement of their life.
 By empowering someone to complete tasks in their own way, we recognise a person-centred approach for them to develop in all aspects of their life.

-By supporting people in even the smallest tasks instead of doing it for them, their disability is refocused on accessibility and optimal participation.
+The difference between care and support worker refers to supporting people in even the smallest tasks instead of doing it for them, their disability is refocused on accessibility and optimal participation.
 This process may take time and patience and require them to take two steps forward only to take one step back, but ultimately they are making progress and this can be documented and celebrated over time.

 How To Choose The Right Support

 When you conduct research about support and care services for your loved one, be sure to remain aware of these fundamental differences and how different organisations use language.
 Choosing an accountable company to work with can be instrumental to the happiness of you or your loved one.
 If an individual only tacitly participates in the process of their well-being, they may find it difficult to achieve their goals and realise their aspirations, especially without the assistance of NDIS plan management providers.

 At Maple Community Services, we listen intently to what our clients and their support system need and aspire to, and then support them to reach their goals.
 By breaking down a person’s needs into manageable steps, they become the cornerstone of the support process and important in reaching their full potential.